Promoting content and initiatives are complex for organizations of all sizes, but employee amplification helps in a big way.

 Employee amplification opens the door to a much larger audience at a much lower cost, and that’s a huge benefit to SMBs.

 A large enterprise isn’t as focused on spreading brand awareness as much as an SMB is.
-Instead, they prioritize promoting specific initiatives such as events, products, campaigns and more.
+Instead, they prioritize promoting specific initiatives such as events, products, campaigns, and more.

 The problem when a company promotes their own initiative is it doesn’t always go over as well as it would if someone else promoted it for them.
 For example, if a large company posts, “we love our employees and we’re known for being a great place to work,” it might come off as self-serving and not as convincing.
 But if an employee of that same company posts, “I love my job, and my company is a great place to work,” it’s more believable and doesn’t seem like there is an agenda attached.

-With employee amplification, the source of these promotions are the employees rather than the company itself.
+With employee amplification, the source of these promotions is the employees rather than the company itself.
 Studies show that people trust posts from employee handles over the same posts from the company handles.
 People follow these employees because they respect, trust and listen to what they have to say.
 Employee amplification allows large enterprises to promote content in a way that’s far more influential.

-The key to employee amplification is to do it right, and make it easy for employees to take part in it.
+The key to employee amplification is to do it right and make it easy for employees to take part in it.
 They need to be passionate about it and not feel like they are going out of their way to do something that isn’t part of their core responsibilities.
 Using a tool like GaggleAMP will help.